mv-2112/canonical-openstack-docs/tutorial/get-started-with-openstack.rst

 .. note ::

    This tutorial is intended to serve for learning purposes only.
-If you've looking for detailed instructions on how to deploy a production-grade cloud, please refer to the How-to Guides section of this documentation instead.
+If you've looking for detailed instructions on how to deploy a production-grade cloud, please refer to the :doc:`How-to Guides section</how-to/index>` of this documentation instead.

-..
-TODO: Add a link to the "How-to guides" section

 Requirements
 ++++++++++++